blackcodedmidi/blackcodedmidi.github.io/index.md

 </video>

-In the reverse processes, old movies now can be use as a source for a  musical performance.
+In the inverse process, old movie footage now can be use as source for musical performance.

 Also, we are currently experimenting with the simulation of the human voice through massive clusters of piano notes.
 This will permit us to have animation, music, AND voice acting.
 All being generated from an extreme use of a single MIDI file!